dhrubo55/personal-blog/content/posts/day97-part3.md

 > **Series Navigation:** [Part 1: Foundation & Execution](/posts/java/100DaysOfJava/day95) • [Part 2: Core Synchronization](/posts/java/100DaysOfJava/day96) • [Part 3 (You are here)](#)

-**"Mastering concurrency isn't about knowing the tools—it's about knowing when NOT to use them, and debugging them when things go wrong."**
+**"Mastering concurrency means knowing when NOT to use these tools, and how to debug them when things break."**

 In [Part 1 (Day 95)](/posts/java/100DaysOfJava/day95), we explored **execution patterns**.
 In [Part 2 (Day 96)](/posts/java/100DaysOfJava/day96), we covered **core synchronization tools**.